calacademy-research/NSO-genome-scripts/README.md

 Author of modifications: James B. Henderson, jhenderson@calacademy.org
 Source of original script: Bradnam et al., 2013 (see References below)

+### make-contig-ref.sh
+This script uses bioawk, awk, and fold to divide a scaffolded genome into contigs by breaking at 25 or more N characters.
+The script then indexes your new contig set with bwa.
+The script assumes that your scaffolded genome is named "asm.fa" and your output contig set will be named "contig.fa".
+Usage:
+$ ./make-contig-ref.sh

 ### Citing the repository

 #### Authorship